 When you’re ready to bake it, preheat oven to 350.
 Remove French toast from refrigerator and sprinkle the crumb mixture over the top.
 Bake for 45-55 minutes, or until the French toast is set and golden brown.

-*Want to loose the butter?
+*Want to lose the butter?
 Before cooking, just top it with brown sugar and cinnamon & nutmeg (or pumpkin pie spice).
 Try throwing on some chopped walnuts or pecans too!

 More of our Favorite Pumpkin Recipes: